-- Contracted Exempt employees (i.e. Teachers) The District will provide notice of nonrenewal in accordance with the timelines set forth in § 118.22, Wis.
+- 1. Contracted Exempt employees (i.e. Teachers) The District will provide notice of nonrenewal in accordance with the timelines set forth in § 118.22, Wis.
 Stats.
 The nonrenewal notice shall specify the effective date of the nonrenewal and the right to a private conference pursuant to § 118.22, Wis.
 Stats. - 2.
-Non-exempt employees (i.e. hourly support staff) The District will give at least two weeks (14 calendar days') notice of any reduction in force.
+Non-exempt employees (i.e. hourly support staff) The District will give at least thirty (30) calendar days' notice of any reduction in force.
 The notice of reduction in force shall specify the effective date.